 Access and Connectivity continues to be a unique and difficult challenge in RDUSD.
 Our students are spread through three counties and many live in remote locations with little to no access to the internet.
-RDUSD has been committed to purchasing technology and educational supports to provide all students with learning opportunities.
+RDUSD has many low income families with little to no means for purchasing necessary technology and/or internet access.
+RDUSD has been committed to purchasing technology and educational supports to provide all students with learning opportunities giving priority to students of higher needs including, low income, homeless, foster youth and English Language Learners.
 Students have been provided Chromebooks and when applicable hot spots to support internet connectivity.
 In our most remote locations where internet service cannot currently be obtained, RDUSD continues to support these students by providing a laptop with recorded instruction.
 The recorded obstruction is sent out to students during district lunch service deliveries.
 The students are able to watch the recorded instruction and complete assignments on the flash drives and send those back to their school sites.
 Students can call in for support from their teachers during designated office hours and support sessions provided by teachers.